ozmenkaya/epica/deploy/README_DEPLOY.md

-# Epica Production Deployment (Ubuntu/Nginx/Gunicorn)
+# Epica Deployment Guide

-This guide sets up Epica under /opt/epica with systemd (gunicorn) and nginx.
+This document outlines the steps to deploy the Epica Django application to an Ubuntu server with Nginx and Gunicorn.

+## Server Information

+- **Server IP**: 78.46.162.116
+- **Provider**: Hetzner
+- **User**: root
+- **Password**: Jc4TXw9jmjsL4XNhpTV9

-Prerequisites
+## Prerequisites

-- Ubuntu 22.04+ with sudo
+- Ubuntu 20.04 or 22.04 server
+- Domain name pointed to server IP (optional)
-- DNS A records for lethe.com.tr and www.lethe.com.tr pointing to the server
+- SSH access to the server
-- A non-root user with sudo privileges
+- sudo privileges

 Paths
 - Project root: /opt/epica